Hungerburg

 Baumann designed even the smallest details, from the exterior lighting to the furniture, and integrated them into his overall concept of the Tiroler Moderne in.

 From 1927, Baumann worked independently in his studio in Schöpfstraße in Wilten.
 He repeatedly came into contact with his brother-in-law and employee of the building authority, Theodor Prachensky.
 From 1929, the two of them worked together to design the building for the new Hötting secondary school on Fürstenweg.
-Although boys and girls were still to be planned separately in the traditional way, the building was otherwise completely in keeping with the New Objectivity style in terms of form and furnishings, based on the principle of light, air and sun.
-In 1935 he managed the project Hörtnaglsiedlung in the west of the city.
+Although boys and girls still had to be planned separately in the traditional way, the building was otherwise completely in keeping with the style of the Neuen Sachlichkeit and the principle Light, air and sun.

-In 1935, Baumann became the shooting star of the Tyrolean architecture scene and was appointed head of the Central Association of Architects after he was finally allowed to use this professional title with a special licence.
 After the Anschluss in 1938, he quickly joined the NSDAP.
-On the one hand, he was probably not averse to the ideas of National Socialism, but on the other he was able to further his career as chairman of the Reich Chamber of Fine Arts in Tyrol.
+On the one hand, like his colleague Lois Welzenbacher, he was probably not averse to the ideas of National Socialism, but on the other he was able to further his career as chairman of the Reich Chamber of Fine Arts in Tyrol.
 In this position, he courageously opposed the destructive furore with which those in power wanted to change Innsbruck's cityscape, which did not correspond to his idea of urban planning.
 The mayor of Innsbruck, Egon Denz, wanted to remove the Triumphal Gate and St Anne's Column in order to make more room for traffic in Maria-Theresienstraße.
 The city centre was still a transit area from the Brenner Pass in the south to reach the main road to the east and west on today's Innrain.
-At the request of Gauleiter Franz Hofer, a statue of Adolf Hitler as a German herald was to be erected in place of St Anne's Column.
+At the request of Gauleiter Franz Hofer, a statue of Adolf Hitler was to be erected in place of St Anne's Column.
 Hofer also wanted to have the church towers of the collegiate church blown up.
 Baumann's opinion on these plans was negative.
 When the matter made it to Albert Speer's desk, he agreed with him.
 From this point onwards, Baumann was no longer awarded any public projects by Gauleiter Hofer.

 After being questioned as part of the denazification process, Baumann began working at the city building authority, probably on the recommendation of his brother-in-law Prachensky.
-Baumann was fully exonerated, among other things by a statement from the Abbot of Wilten, but his reputation as an architect could no longer be repaired.
+Baumann was fully exonerated, among other things by a statement from the Abbot of Wilten, whose church towers he had saved, but his reputation as an architect could no longer be repaired.
 Moreover, his studio in Schöpfstraße had been destroyed by a bomb in 1944.
 In his post-war career, he was responsible for the renovation of buildings damaged by the war.
 Under his leadership, Boznerplatz with the Rudolfsbrunnen fountain was rebuilt as well as Burggraben and the new Stadtsäle (Note: today House of Music).